AmeenDurani/AmeenDurani/README.md

-I am a passionate student at the University of Waterloo, specializing in embedded system design and robotics.
+I'm a student at the University of Waterloo, specializing in embedded system design and robotics.